yungtiec/bkp-alpha/README.md

 8. Make a PR for the new branch, get it approved, and merge it into master.

 That's it!
 From now on, whenever `master` is updated on GitHub, Travis will automatically push the app to Heroku for you.

-#### Option B: Manual Deployment from your Local Machine

-Some developers may prefer to control deployment rather than rely on automation.
-Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's handy deployment script:

-1. Make sure that all your work is fully committed and pushed to your master branch on Github.
-2. If you currently have an existing branch called "deploy", delete it now (`git branch -d deploy`).
-We're going to use a dummy branch with the name "deploy" (see below), so if you have one lying around, the script below will error
-3. `npm run deploy` - this will cause the following commands to happen in order:
-  - `git checkout -b deploy`: checks out a new branch called "deploy".
-Note that the name "deploy" here isn't magical, but it needs to match the name of the branch we specify when we push to our heroku remote.
-  - `webpack -p`: webpack will run in "production mode"
-  - `git add -f public/bundle.js public/bundle.js.map`: "force" add the otherwise gitignored build files
-  - `git commit --allow-empty -m 'Deploying'`: create a commit, even if nothing changed
-  - `git push --force heroku deploy:master`: push your local "deploy" branch to the "master" branch on heroku
-  - `git checkout master`: return to your master branch
-  - `git branch -D deploy`: remove the deploy branch

 Now, you should be deployed!